Domestic Violence Injunctions: Petition, Temporary Injunction, Serving Documents, Hearing

-By Orlando Domestic Violence Attorney Eduardo J. Mejias
+By Orlando Domestic Violence Injunction Attorney Eduardo J. Mejias

 These injunctions, commonly known as “restraining orders,” are intended to protect their victims.
-They cover situations of people who live or have lived in the same household.
-The person requesting the injunction is know as the Petitioner and the one to whom it applies is the Respondent.
+The "domestic" part refers to covering situations of people who live or have lived in the same household.
+The person requesting them is know as the Petitioner and the one to whom it applies is the Respondent.

 The Petition For A Preliminary Injunction

-A judge will review the petition, and without conducting a hearing, can grant a temporary domestic violence injunction.
-Thus, the Petitioner does not actually have to prove anything before obtaining a temporary injunction.
+A judge will review the petition, and without conducting a hearing, can decide to grant a temporary injunction.
+The Petitioner does not actually have to prove anything to obtain it.

 After the judge makes the decision to grant the temporary injunction, the Respondent must be served with: